civonavets/vivify/README.md

 Once every blue moon, Cypress, and Node.js can haywire, and you will have to try to grap cypress via npm ```npm i cypress```.
 Usually resolves it.
 Or delete ```node_moduels``` and try again.
 If anything else goes haywire, contact your nearest EvilTester.

 ## For Postman
 You will need to have Postman for this part ```https://www.postman.com/downloads/```.
 After you grab it, download the collection file and environment file.
-Import them inside Postman, and viola.
+Import them inside Postman, select enviroment from dropdown (important for access_token) and viola.

 ## Usage
 As CLI commands were not in scope, run everything via UI